GYUHO Lee © 2026

 Through surveys and firsthand application experiences, I identified recurring UX gaps that shaped the project’s core design direction.

-UX Outcomes
+UX Breakdown

 • Three core drivers of inefficiency